fedeoasi/base-play-app/README.md

 =============

-A simple play application be used as a template, providing some standards for persistence, injecting dependencies, authentication, logging, configuration, testing, and styling.
+A simple play application be used as a template, providing some standards for persistence, authentication, logging, configuration, testing, and styling.

 Usage
 =====